 Top Secret!, the film:

-- Crowning Music of Awesome: for a movie that spoofs musical comedies of The '60s, they did a damn good job mimicking The Beach Boys and Elvis Presley.
+- Awesome Music: for a movie that spoofs musical comedies of The '60s, they did a damn good job mimicking The Beach Boys and Elvis Presley.

 - In-universe, as Nick Rivers' songs "Skeet Surfin" "Skeet U.S.A." and "Skeet City" hit the top three spots on Billboard's charts the same week.
 With the Nick Rivers / Tammy Wynette duet "Your Skeetin' Heart" rounding out the fourth spot.